Skip to main content

 Private constructors no longer allowed with defineEntity/EntitySchema

-To be able to infer constructor parameters, we need the constructor to be public.
+To be able to infer constructor parameters, the constructor needs to be public.
 The ORM will use the constructor internally (e.g. in em.create), so this was partially a lie.
 If you need to use a private constructor, please cast the class parameter to any and use the first generict parameter:

 class User {